Cray-HPE/docs-csm/background/README.md

 | :------: | :------------: |
 | All | `exists` |

-Disables splash screens, if they're present anywhere.
+Disables splash screens, if they are present anywhere.

 ##### `quiet`